Benefits of Implementing a Security Data Fabric

 • Connect disparate data sources.

-• Integrate data from various platforms and applications.
+• Integrate data from various platforms and applications, facilitating seamless data integration.

 • Manage data through a unified interface.